-- Hydrologic models take into account several factors: the particular rainfall event of interest; the physical nature of the land area where the rainfall occurs and how quickly the resulting stormwater runoff drains this given land area.
+- Hydrologic models take into account several factors; the particular rainfall event of interest, the physical nature of the land area where the rainfall occurs and how quickly the resulting stormwater runoff drains this given land area.
 Hydrologic models can describe both the quantity of stormwater runoff and resulting pollution, such as nutrients (nitrogen and phosphorus) and sediment that are transported by the runoff. - Hydraulic models represent the effect the stormwater runoff from a particular rainfall event has on both man-made and natural systems.
-These models can predict both the ability of man-made culverts/channels to convey stormwater runoff and the spatial extent of potential flooding.
+These models can both predict the ability man-made culverts/channels have in conveying stormwater runoff and the spatial extent of potential flooding.